-The Seesaw app is accessed by an individual QR code and parents can only access information on their own child.
+The Seesaw app is accessed by email and password or via an individual QR code if parents wish to post from home, and parents can only access information on their own child.

 Parents will automatically be notified of any posts that staff upload.